fivetran/dbt_ad_reporting/README.md

 <br>

 ## Adding custom metrics to final reports
 By default, this package will select `clicks`, `impressions`, and `cost` metrics from the upstream Ad platform reports.
-Additionally, each of the upstream Ad specific platform packages allow for custom passthrough metrics to be added to the individual Ad final reports.
-For a full list of the available passthrough metric variables per platform, please view the relevant links below and inspect the respective passthrough metric variables within the additional configurations for each platform:
+In addition, each of the upstream Ad specific platform packages allow for custom passthrough metrics to be added to the individual platform final reports.
+For a full list of the available passthrough metric variables per platform please view the relevant links below and inspect the respective passthrough metric variables within the additional configurations for each platform:
     - [Amazon Ads](https://github.com/fivetran/dbt_amazon_ads#optional-step-5-additional-configurations)
     - [Apple Search Ads](https://github.com/fivetran/dbt_apple_search_ads#optional-step-4-additional-configurations)
     - [Facebook Ads](https://github.com/fivetran/dbt_facebook_ads#optional-step-4-additional-configurations)